nopitown/ai-tips-and-notes/development/mental-model.md

   - Ask the product team for the expert name (or use a LLM or internet to identify the expert).
   - Ask yourself does this needs a human-in-the-loop?
   - If an expert is not directly available, consider how to access the required specialized knowledge (e.g., documentation, SME interviews).
-- What is the estimated time to complete the task?
+- What is the estimated time to complete the task at the development level?
   - This will help you to understand the time constraints for you to deliver the task (especially because further steps like iteration and benchmarking will take time to complete).

 **Tips:**